Claude Code Plugin · FSL-1.1

 zensu-plm orchestrates the lifecycle. review-aspect runs the 5 review perspectives in parallel — one each, read-only. code-reviewer consolidates them: conventions, bugs, architecture, tests, security.

 Plan-approved → TDD.
 Implementation → parallel 5-aspect review → in-thread auto-fix loop with a max-rounds guard → self-review.
-A Stop-hook backstop guarantees the chain; plus session banner, pulse, and a test-run witness log.
+A Stop-hook backstop guarantees the chain; plus session banner, pulse, a test-run witness log, and a context-compaction nudge that suggests /compact before long sessions hit the wall.

-Feature CRUD, security analysis, tier matrix, user journeys, roadmaps, ghost scans, bootstrap, wiki, knowledge search, source-file linking.
+Feature CRUD, security analysis, tier matrix, user journeys, roadmaps, ghost scans, bootstrap, wiki, knowledge search, source-file linking — typed zensu commands the skills drive, no MCP tool surface loaded into your session.

 Privacy-first journal